V-Sekai/godot-vive-pro-eye/README.md

 Run `git submodule update --init --recursive` to initialize the submodules.

-Then open the shell / the Visual Studio Native Tools prompt, and do:
+Then open the Visual Studio Native Tools prompt, and do:

 ```
-cd godot-cpp
+cd native/godot-cpp
-scons -c      <--- cleans up any previous build
+scons -c      # cleans up any previous build
-(path/to/godot --gdnative-generate-json-api godot_api.json   <--- build up-to-date bindings.
+(path/to/godot --gdnative-generate-json-api godot_api.json # build up-to-date bindings.
 ONLY NEEDED if you know what you are doing)
 scons -j8 p=windows headers=godot_headers generate_bindings=yes bits=64
 ```